Molinaro to Redeploy Stadium Funding

 Nearly $10 million in federal coronavirus relief funds designated for renovations at Dutchess Stadium in Wappingers Falls will be redeployed for housing, Dutchess County Executive Marc Molinaro said April 7.

-Dutchess will instead use $9.5 million of that funding as part of a $20 million housing plan, Molinaro said in a statement, and find “an alternative route” to fund the stadium renovations in collaboration with the New York Yankees, whose minor league affiliate, the Hudson Valley Renegades, plays at the stadium, said Molinaro.
+Dutchess will instead use $9.5 million of that funding as part of a $20 million housing and homelessness plan, Molinaro said in a statement, and find “an alternative route” to fund the stadium renovations in collaboration with the New York Yankees, whose minor league affiliate, the Hudson Valley Renegades, plays at the stadium.

 His announcement was welcomed by Democrats on the county Legislature, who united in opposition when that body’s Republican majority unanimously approved, in June 2021, using funds from ARP to outfit the ballpark with a new clubhouse, pitching and batting facility and a premium club space and seating area.